 A small airless sprayer powerful enough to make it work properly costs between $1,000. to $4,000 or more not including $800 for the 18" Jet roller attachment.

-The complete PaintBlazer system, with pump and all the attachment should be around $500 - $1,000 which will put out up to a gallon per minute to handle the 36" roller or turn the pressure down low for the 6" or 9" roller.
+The complete PaintBlazer system, with pump and attachment should retail for $500 - $1,000 which will put out up to a gallon per minute to handle the 36" roller or turn the pressure down low for the 6" or 9" roller.

 PaintBlazer was created for people like me who actually paint houses for a living.
 It was made using the best ideas from existing tools, building upon the roller, sprayer, wireless technology and good old fashion ingenuity.